akai-z/github-downloader/README.md

 ## File Integrity Verification

-To verify file integrity, you will need a tool that can calculate `SHA-3-512` hash.
+To verify file (github-downloader) integrity, you will need a tool that can calculate `SHA-3-512` hash.

 Here are some tools that provide that:
 * OpenSSL: